Reviewed by Wendy Marcason, RD, LDN

 Here are a few easy and effective approaches to the dinnertime dilemma.

 Have a Week’s Worth of Menus in Mind

 Whether you write them down or keep them in your head, you need five to seven kid-tested, parent-approved main dishes.
 Pick options that are easy and popular with everyone.
 Once you have an entrée, such as tacos, spaghetti, oven-baked chicken or slow-cooker stew, all you have to add is a vegetable and/or fruit and perhaps a whole-grain roll to complete the meal.

 Whenever you shop, look for specials on staples (rice, pasta, beans, etc.) as well as frozen and canned fruits and vegetables with little or no added salt or sugars.
 With a wide variety of tasty choices on hand, you’ll only have to worry about the main dish when it’s time to make dinner.
 Add fresh produce items when in season.

 If you're cooking ground beef, it's just as easy to cook a double or triple batch.
 Freeze extra servings to reheat for tacos or casseroles.
 Try slicing, marinating and freezing extra beef, pork, chicken or fish for stir-fry dishes.
 Drop any one of these protein options into a wok or skillet for quick cooking on a busy night.

 Get the Whole Family Involved from Start to Finish

 The evening meal doesn’t have to be one person’s responsibility.
-Even very young children like being involved in planning and preparing healthful meals.
-Assign age-appropriate jobs, like choosing the fruit for dessert, mixing pre-cut vegetables into a salad, setting the table with unbreakable dishes or clearing the dishes afterwards.
+Even very young children enjoy being involved in planning and preparing healthful meals.
+Assign age-appropriate jobs, such as choosing the fruit for dessert, mixing pre-cut vegetables into a salad, setting the table with unbreakable dishes or clearing the dishes afterwards.